| |

 WHEAT:

-Weather for the Plains looks to stay warm through this week with the moisture
+action above $6.00.
+Weather for the Plains looks to stay warm into the second

 David Fiala can be reached at dfiala@futuresone.com